A 10 week progressive program to get you safely running 5km with strength & confidence

 One of the biggest mistakes runners of all levels make is that they do not include strength training in their running program.

-Being strong is important for runners as it builds tissue resilience which is protective against injury and also makes you a more efficient runner.
+Being strong is important for runners as it builds tissue resilience which is protective against injury and also makes you a more efficient runner, ultimately improving your performance (= faster times!).

 There are 2 strength training sessions per week.